 - Return your attention to the original large non-stick saute pan.
 Wipe pan out with a paper towel.

-- Then rinse scallops, pat dry and add sea salt & fresh cracked pepper to both sides.
+- Rinse the sea scallops, pat dry and add sea salt & fresh cracked pepper to both sides.

 - Heat pan to medium-high heat.
 Add ghee and whole clove of garlic until just glistening.
 Oil will heat quickly.